11 Tips on Worker Involvement in Safety & Health (WISH)

 When developing your WISH policy, ensure you take the views of shift-workers and part-time workers into account.
 You may want to take staff to a neighbouring organisation with an effective programme of WISH.
 Either way, WISH will not happen unless there is a genuine commitment to a ‘no-blame’ culture.

 Want to gain more knowledge of general health and safety?
+The NEBOSH General Certificate is the perfect starting place.
 Click the button below to view the NEBOSH General Certificate.

 Related Blogs @Model.Properties.HeaderType>